-If you choose our team to help install or replenish a termite prevention barrier for your home, we will send a document to be signed electronically (very easy — we promise!) to confirm a start date.
+If you choose our team to help install or refill a termite prevention barrier for your home, we will send a document to be signed electronically (very easy — we promise!) to confirm a start date.

-The specifics of what happens on installation or refill day is dependent on what needs to be done.
+The specifics of what happens on installation (or refill day) are dependent on what needs to be done.
 It can take anywhere from one hour to two days, which can be split across four days.

 Our team will email you your certificate of installation for your records.
 This certificate includes what product was used, how much of it was used, what the active chemical is, how long the system is designed to last, what (if any) limitations there are, and shows where it was installed.
 This is an important record to keep for the following reasons:

+Wondering which barrier you need?
 The cost of a chemical termite barrier is the biggest difference and concern for homeowners in comparison to having a physical termite barrier installed.